ArzooTiwary/UAV-Intelligence-Fusion-System/README.md

 This is the core of the project.
 Three evidence sources, each expressed as a basic probability assignment over {THREAT, BENIGN, UNKNOWN}, combined pairwise using Dempster's combination rule.

 The combination rule:
-- Agreement (both sources pointing the same direction) → reinforces belief
+- Agreement (both sources pointing the same direction)= reinforces belief
-- Conflict (sources pointing opposite directions) → generates conflict mass K
+- Conflict (sources pointing opposite directions)= generates conflict mass K
 - Conflict mass is discarded and the remaining masses are renormalized by 1/(1-K)

 The context module is where the system's behaviour becomes genuinely interesting.
 It outputs a strong BENIGN lean in normal zones during daytime, and a moderate THREAT lean in restricted zones at night.
 Combined with vision and cyber evidence, this means the same 5-vehicle detection produces a threat score of 0.02 in a normal patrol corridor and 0.95 in a restricted exclusion zone with active GPS anomaly.
 That context-sensitivity is the property that makes this system research-grade rather than a threshold alert.